Best Pepper Mills

 We read about, researched, and cross-referenced 24 of the top-rated pepper mills to determine the best available.
 We then narrowed our selection to nine and began grinding ridiculous amounts of pepper, carefully evaluating the consistency, grind size, ease of use, and value for each pepper mill to help you find the best choice for your budget and cooking style.

 To determine the best pepper mills, we considered the factors that make a pepper mill something you will want to use again and again.
 Pepper mills are notoriously difficult to fill, and almost all require something resembling a funnel to use when filling to prevent peppercorns from going all over the counter and floor.
 We began our testing by filling each pepper mill and then measured how many ounces of peppercorns it holds.

 Next, we looked at grind size and the consistency of the grind size.
 Some recipes call for a fine grind, while others require a more coarse grind, and having a consistent and adjustable grind size is important.
 After grinding all that pepper, we examined each mill to see if it leaked pepper after use, another pet peeve of pepper mills.

-We then considered how easy the mill is to operate, with both wet and dry hands, because pepper mills are frequently used while cooking.
+Since pepper mills are frequently used while cooking, we then considered how easy the mill is to operate with both wet and dry hands.
 We also looked at where the grind size adjustment is and how easy it is to adjust the grind size.

 Lastly, we considered the mills' value, contemplating its performance in comparison to those in a similar price range to help determine the best pepper mills for a variety of budgets.